pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 Of course there is more to the use of a stress balance than just turning it on!
-At all grounded points a yield stress, or a pseudo-yield-stress in the case of power law sliding (subsection :ref:`sec-basestrength`), is computed from the amount of stored basal water and from a (generally) spatially-varying till strength.
-The amount of stored basal water is modeled by the subglacial hydrology mode choice (subsection :ref:`sec-subhydro`) based on the basal melt rate which is, primarily, thermodynamically-determined (subsection :ref:`sec-basestrength`).
+At all grounded points a yield stress, or a pseudo-yield-stress in the case of power law sliding (section :ref:`sec-basestrength`), is computed from the amount of stored basal water and from a (generally) spatially-varying till strength.
+The amount of stored basal water is modeled by the subglacial hydrology mode choice (section :ref:`sec-subhydro`) based on the basal melt rate which is, primarily, thermodynamically-determined (subsection :ref:`sec-basestrength`).